 In 2015, the District partnered with Ohio Mills Corp. to provide a clothing bin that would accept residents used clothing for recycling.
 The clothing bin was stationed at the Reuse Center.
-This service was discontinued in 2018 due to vendor issues.
+This service was discontinued in 2018 due to vendor removal.

-In 2019, The Reuse Center brought in approximately 134 tons (269,706 lbs.) of reusable items.
-This is down from the 145 tons of reusable items in 2018.
-Furniture, office equipment and building supplies are the most frequently reused items.
+In 2022, The Reuse Center brought in 159 tons (317,260 lbs.) of reusable items.
+Office, Housewares, and Lawn & Garden are the most frequently reused items.